Hemanthgwda/Omnifood/README.md

 # Omnifood

 This project consists of my understanding of Basic HTML and CSS.
-Omnifood is landing page which is designed with responsive web design.
+Omnifood is a landing page which is designed with responsive web design.